Armaan-Nagra/CS-A-LEVEL-PROJECT/README.md

 If you're not sure how to clone a repository click [here](https://blog.hubspot.com/website/clone-github-repository) for a detailed walkthrough.

-Now, to play the game just simply run the "main.py" file by double clicking on it wherever you cloned the repository to.
+Now, to play the game just simply run the "main.py" file by double clicking on it.

+Have fun!

 ## License
 MIT License